pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. contents:: :local:

-Please note, the library code presented in the example below currently only works with the library's SQLAlchemy record manager.
+Please note, the code presented in the example below works only with the library's SQLAlchemy record manager.
 Django support is planned, but not yet implemented.
 Support for Cassandra is being considered but applications will probably be simple replications of application state, due to the limited atomicity of Cassandra's lightweight transactions.
 Cassandra could be used to archive events written firstly into a relational database.
 Events could be removed from the relational database before storage limits are encountered.
 Events missing in the relational database could be sourced from Cassandra.

 Overview